LucaDeSiena/MuRAT/README.md

 Getting Started
 -------

-MuRAT is a Matlab Package for Seismic Attenuation, SCattering and Absorption Tomography using Body and Coda Waves.
+MuRAT is a Matlab Package for Seismic Attenuation, Scattering and Absorption Tomography using Body and Coda Waves.

 *Features*